shtoystack/docker-guacamole/UPGRADE.md

+# Upgrading to a newer version of PostgreSQL

 ## Why?

 If you inspect the Dockerfiles in this repo, you will notice that the base image I use for the `1.4.0` or `latest` tags is `tomcat:9.0.64-jre11`.